tjcrone/pycamhd/README.rst

   >>> camhd.write_frame(filename, frame_number, moov_atom)

 The resulting AVI file can be converted to a TIFF, PNG, YUV, or other image or movie format using ffmpeg.
-YUV conversions are lossless.
+YUV conversions are lossless, as would be conversions to any movie container while stream copying the ProRes encoded frames.
+All CamHD video frames are key frames.

 *Note: Obtaining the moov_atom first and passing it to any function is optional, but it will greatly speed up calls to most functions.
 When multiple frames are to be